fk506cni/ij_plgin/README.md

 put CropReader.jar in your imageJ plugin directory.

-It require bioformats, loci, and auto thresholding.
+It require bioformats, loci, genericDialogPlus,and auto thresholding.

 Simply, use fiji and put this into fiji's plugin directory.